A simple stochastic quadrant model for the transport and deposition of particles in turbulent boundary layers: Modelling methodology

 \subsection{Formulation of the stochastic quadrant model}

-The discrete random walk (also known as Monte-Carlo eddy interaction) model is the basis of the formulation of the present stochastic model.
+The discrete random walk (DRW, also known as Monte-Carlo eddy interaction) model is the basis of the formulation of the present stochastic model.
 The fluid velocity field in the absence of the dispersed particle phase is determined by a RANS computation with the standard $k-\epsilon$ model (see~\cite{Wilcox1993}).
 The temporal fluctuations of the velocity field are described by a sequence of discrete eddies, with which the suspended particles interact for a randomized eddy lifetime.
-In the particle equation of motion, the instantaneous fluid velocity is represented by a Reynolds decomposition of averaged and fluctuating components, $\mathbf{u}=\mathbf{\overline{U}}+\mathbf{u}^{\prime}.$ The time-averaged fluid velocity $\mathbf{\overline{U}}$ is acquired from the solution of a RANS calculation for the turbulent flow.
+In the particle equation of motion (\ref{eq:ch4bem}), the instantaneous fluid velocity is represented by a Reynolds decomposition of averaged and fluctuating components, $\mathbf{u}=\mathbf{\overline{U}}+\mathbf{u}^{\prime}.$ The time-averaged fluid velocity $\mathbf{\overline{U}}$ is acquired from the solution of a RANS calculation for the turbulent flow.
 Thus it is crucial to model the fluctuating components to account for the effect of turbulence on the dispersion of particles.
 In this respect, there have been a number of attempts that we have referred to in the introduction (see also~\cite{Tian2007,Dehbi2008,Dehbi2008a,Guingo2008a,Chibbaro2008,mehel2010influence}).

-In this work, our attention is confined to the turbulent deposition of particles onto perfectly absorbing adjacent surfaces in a fully developed turbulent boundary layer, in which the flow velocity statistics are in independent of streamwise coordinate $x$.
-As stated by \citeauthor{pope2000turbulent}\cite{pope2000turbulent}, a fully developed channel flow can be considered as statistically stationary and one-dimensional, with velocity statistics depending on the wall normal direction $y$ only.
-In this case, a new approach is proposed here to model the wall-normal fluctuating velocity component denoted by $v^{\prime}$ based on quadrant analysis of the coupled $(v^{\prime},u^{\prime})$ Reynolds shear stress domain.
-In addition, the particle tracking is performed using a Lagrangian particle tracking module independent of the discrete phase model (DPM) provided by ANSYS FLUENT.
+In this work, our attention is confined to the turbulent deposition of particles onto perfectly absorbing adjacent surfaces in a fully developed turbulent boundary layer, in which the flow velocity statistics are independent of the streamwise coordinate $x$.
+As stated by \citeauthor{pope2000turbulent}\cite{pope2000turbulent}, a fully developed channel flow can be considered as statistically stationary and one-dimensional, with velocity statistics depending only on the wall normal direction $y$.
+In this case, a new approach is proposed here to model the wall-normal fluctuating velocity component denoted by $v^{\prime}$ based on quadrant analysis of the coupled $(u^{\prime},v^{\prime})$ Reynolds shear stress domain.
+In addition, particle tracking is performed using the Lagrangian approach.

 It is widely considered that the distribution of the wall normal fluctuating velocity is skewed within fully developed turbulent boundary layers (see~\cite{Kim1987}).
 The wall normal fluctuating velocity component $v^{\prime}$ can be distinguished as positive or negative according to whether the momentum flux is away from or towards the wall.
 Thus let $v_{+}^{\prime}$ be a function defined as